boydorr/rdiversity/README.md

 ```{r}
 dist <- tax2dist(lookup, values)
 ```
 By default the `tax2dist()` argument `precompute_dist` is TRUE, such that a pairwise distance matrix is calculated automatically and is stored in `dist@distance`.
-If the taxonomy is too large, `precompute_dist` can be set to FALSE, which enables pairwise taxonomic similarity to be calculated on the fly as part of the diversity calculation in step 5, below.
+If the taxonomy is too large, `precompute_dist` can be set to FALSE, which enables pairwise taxonomic similarity to be calculated on the fly, in step 4.

 3. Convert the distance object to similarity object (by means of a linear or exponential transform) using the `dist2sim()` function:
 ```{r}